-PhD students who receive a grade C, D, or F in a course will be placed on probation.
+PhD students who receive a grade lower than B- in a course will be placed on probation.
 The Director of the PhD Program and advisor will be notified.
-A hearing including the advisor, program director, and academic dean will be held.
-There is a hearing after receiving the second grade lower than C, D, or F with the possibility of dismissal.
+A hearing including the advisor, program director, and academic dean will be held to review the student's academic performance and any possible remediation.
+A second hearing will be called after a student receives the second grade lower than B- with the possibility of dismissal.